BinWang28/RSE/README.md

-# RSE: Relational Sentence Embedding
+# RSE - Relational Sentence Embedding

 ** In this project, we provide the training code, inference and demo for our proposed relational sentence embedding framework. **